kaa-serpent/MIDIgnon/README.md

-# ChamPiDi - A 3D-Printed Mushroom MIDI Controller
+# MIDIgnon - A 3D-Printed Mushroom MIDI Controller

 A stylish, general-purpose MIDI controller with a unique 3D-printed mushroom design, powered by an RP2040 microcontroller and CircuitPython.